ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

     gdbserver host:3333 hello

-Then back in the brickstrap shell run gdb. `target remote` tells gdb to connect to your EV3.
-Host name resolution seems to have issues in the brickstrap shell, so you are better off using the IP address of your EV3 (192.168.0.100 in this example).
+Then back in the docker container run gdb. `target remote` tells gdb to connect to your EV3.
+If you have trouble connecting by hostname, you can use the IP address of your EV3 instead (192.168.0.100 in this example).
 And of course, the port number needs to match what you used with gdbserver.

     gdb hello